perezrei/perezrei-bio/README.md

 ### I am Venezuelan, I arrived in Belgium 16 months ago and I'm living in Mouscron, Wallonie.
 ****
-##### I am a Senior Marketing Bachelor and in the last 15 years I have worked in the area of printed advertising and lately in digital advertising.
+#### I am a Bachelor in Marketing and in the last 15 years I have worked in the area of printed advertising and lately in digital advertising.
 I have always liked technology.
 I have experience in creating websites through graphic design but not coding :keyboard:.
+****
 ### I am:
 * :monocle_face:    Curious
 * :boom:    Proactive
 * :raised_hand:    Collaborative